How Someone with Limited Mobility Can Stay Active

 • Giant games: Many senior activity centers offer giant-sized versions of board games, such as chess or checkers, making the games physical.

 • Balloon activities: While someone with physical impairments may not have the ability to play regular volleyball, a balloon version, with something as simple as a ribbon for a net, can be a doable option.
-Or simply try to keep a balloon in the air for as long as possible either competing against someone else or trying to best your previous record.
+Or simply try to keep a balloon in the air for as long as possible either competing against someone else or trying to beat your previous record.
 Both will exercise your upper body and keep your arms above your heart for a period of time.

 • Bowling: This is another activity that people can enjoy, even if they’re in a wheelchair (check out the American Wheelchair Bowling Association).
 This can be as simple as setting up your own bowling game in a hallway at home or planning a trip to a local bowling alley that can accommodate someone in a wheelchair.